GeoDerp/GeoDerp/README.md

 #### About me
 -----
 A tech head who loves solving tech related problems via reverse engineering or learning how tools work.
 I enjoy automation and creating scripts/tools to make repetitive tasks less aggravating.
-I use Fedora Linux as my daily driver on a daily basis, and prefer creating, and using, open source software where possible.
+I use Fedora Linux as my daily driver, and prefer creating, and using, open source software where possible.
 </br>